kurkobane94/cassinux/README.md

 **Cassinux** is an Ubuntu-based Linux distribution with a customized KDE Plasma desktop.

-> [!NOTE]
+> [!WARNING]
-> **Cassinux is archived.**
+> **Cassinux 26 is currently a Release Candidate.**
-> Development of this project has been discontinued.
-This repository is preserved for historical, archival, and reference purposes.
+> This project is still under development and may contain bugs, incomplete customization, or other issues.

 ## About

-Cassinux was a community Linux distribution project focused on creating a customized Ubuntu/KDE experience.
+Cassinux is a community Linux distribution project focused on creating a customized Ubuntu/KDE experience.

 The name **Cassinux** was inspired by a close friend named Cassie.